asdf-vm/asdf/docs/creating-plugins.md

 #### bin/install

-This script should install the version, in the path mentioned in `ASDF_INSTALL_PATH`
+This script should install the version, in the path mentioned in `QWER_INSTALL_PATH`

 ### Optional scripts